 Orlando Science Center

-Kids and adults will love learning while they explore the interactive exhibits at the Orlando Science Center.
+One of the best things in Orlando for kids – and curious adults – is to explore the interactive exhibits at the Orlando Science Center.
 This multi-story museum has something new around every corner.

 Some of the exhibits are on rotation, so you’ll have to check the website to see what’s currently available.
 Some of my favorite permanent exhibits are NatureWorks, where you can learn about native Florida ecosystems and animals, and Our Planet, where earth science comes to life.